dbca-wa/prs/README.md

     poetry install

+Activate the virtualenv like so:

+    poetry shell

-To run Python commands in the virtualenv, thereafter run them like so:
+To run Python commands in the activated virtualenv, thereafter run them like so:

-    poetry run python manage.py
+    python manage.py

 Manage new or updating project dependencies with Poetry also, like so: